Cleod9/importjs/README.md

 //Outputs "I am Example and I have access to: [SomeDependency] and [Immediate]!!" console.log(myExample.dependencyRef.makeExample().toString());
 ```
 Notice the use of `inject()`?
 ImportJS will take advantage of the function scope in the above setup and inject `SomeDependency` into the `Example` definition by executing `inject()` right after compilation, but before it is ever retrieved via `unpack/import`.
-In other words, you are guaranteeing that `SomeDependency` is available for use in your function scope no matter what order these packages are loaded!
-Try loading ImportJS and running the above example, and you'll see that the `tests.SomeDependency` package is still able to utilize `tests.Example` regardless of load order.
+In other words, you are guaranteeing that `SomeDependency` is available for use in your function scope no matter what order these modules are loaded!
+Try loading ImportJS and running the above example, and you'll see that the `tests.SomeDependency` module is still able to utilize `tests.Example` regardless of load order.

 ### Global ImportJS Methods ###

 (Note: All functions are accessed through the global `ImportJS` Object (e.g. `ImportJS.functionNameHere()`)

 `pack(id, function (module, exports) { })` - "Packs" your code definition identified by your provided case-sensitive String `id`.
 The second argument expects a function that accepts 2 parameters, `module` and `exports`.  **This is where your module code lives**, so for you Node.js folks this should look quite familiar.
 ImportJS provides an object called `module` as the first argument that contains the property called `exports` (e.g. `{ exports: {} }`).
 The second argument `exports` passed to the function you provide is actually a ***shortcut*** to `module.exports` for convenience purposes, therefore it is optional and may be excluded if desired.
-The role of the `module.exports` object in general is to let you expose methods/properties from your package to the outside world.
+The role of the `module.exports` object in general is to let you expose methods/properties from your module to the outside world.
 This would usually contain a function, static object, or perhaps some other definition created by an external library.

 `unpack(id)` - Retrieves your module that was previously packed using `pack()`, specified by the provided String `id`. **This method should only be called in the global scope of your application.** If you need to import code into a module, see `this.import` down below.

 `compile()` - Compiles all currently "uncompiled" code (i.e. code yet to be executed by ImportJS).
 When initially "packing" code, ImportJS does not execute the code immediately.
-This allows you to write all of your definitions first so you can be certain all of your packages are defined.
+This allows you to write all of your definitions first so you can be certain all of your modules are defined.
 When preloading code, ImportJS can do this for you automatically.
-But for non-preloaded code you must call this once you've finished loading all of your packages.
-ImportJS will automatically try to compile packages when it encounters import/unpack on the fly, however is recommended that you compile them right away to avoid potential confusion.
+But for non-preloaded code you must call this once you've finished loading all of your modules.
+ImportJS will automatically try to compile modules when it encounters import/unpack on the fly, however is recommended that you compile them right away to avoid potential confusion.

 `preload(options)` - Preloads files with config settings specified by the `options` Object parameter.
 (See "Preloading External JavaScript Files" below for details)